toolleeo/cli-apps/README.md

 * [PowerShell](https://microsoft.com/PowerShell) - An automation and configuration tool/framework optimized for dealing with structured data, REST APIs, and object models.
 * [Rash](https://rash-lang.org) - A shell language, library, and REPL for Racket.
 * [Reptyl](https://github.com/0ut0flin3/Reptyl) - A cross-platform command line shell that supports execution of commands in natural language.
-* [Tcsh](https://www.tcsh.org) - C shell with file name completion and command line editing.
+* [Tcsh](https://www.tcsh.org) - A shell that, at the time of creation, introduced command completion and command line editing.
 * [Twin](https://github.com/cosmos72/twin) - Text mode window environment.
 A "retro" program for embedded or remote systems, that doubles as X11 terminal and text-mode equivalent of VNC server.
 * [xonsh](https://xon.sh/) - The xonsh shell lets you easily mix Python and shell commands in a powerful and simplified approach to the command line.
 * [Yash](https://magicant.github.io/yash) - Yash (yet another shell) a POSIX-compliant command line shell written in C99.